alexm-dev/runner/docs/configuration.md

 # Scroll padding of the main pane
 scroll_padding = 5

+# Theme colors can be changed with either Hex "#RRGGBB" colors or terminal colors
 [theme]
-# Background color (terminal color name or Hex "#RRGGBB")
+# Background color.
 background = "default"

-# The symbol used to indicate the current selection
+# The symbol used to indicate the current selection. "" or " " to disable.
 selection_icon = "> "

 # Color pairs for the entry selection color (The cursor and not all entries)